KQM-git/TCL/docs/evidence/characters/anemo/jean.md

 **Evidence:**
 Jean's Burst exit damage proc can Swirl invisible Raiden: [YouTube](https://youtu.be/bd_2UBFSon0)
-2nd clip that shows Burst does not hit the Orb but still Swirls invisible Raiden: [YouTube](https://youtu.be/pCs8fqeoJuY)
+2nd clip that shows Burst does not hit the orb but still Swirls invisible Raiden: [YouTube](https://youtu.be/pCs8fqeoJuY)

 Other Jean attacks that do not Swirl invisible Raiden:
 * Tap Skill: [YouTube](https://youtu.be/1-xkqEKoAiQ) \(no Swirl\)